Dick Cheney, one of the most powerful and polarizing vice presidents in US history, dies at 84

 WASHINGTON (AP) — Dick Cheney, the hard-charging conservative who became one of the most powerful and polarizing vice presidents in U.S. history and a leading advocate for the invasion of Iraq, has died at age 84.

-Cheney died Monday night due to complications of pneumonia and cardiac and vascular disease, according to a statement from his family.
+Cheney died Monday due to complications of pneumonia and cardiac and vascular disease, his family said in a statement.

 The quietly forceful Cheney served father and son presidents, leading the armed forces as defense chief during the Persian Gulf War under President George H.W.
 Bush before returning to public life as vice president under Bush's son George W. Bush.